PaulMWatt/Alchemy/README.md

 Active and Planned Improvements:

 Currently in progress:
- * Nearly complete with development for Carbon (C).
-This is an auxiallary library that will allow you to generate a C-linkable library of your Hg definitions to import into any type of environment that is capable of loading and linking to C-based DLLS.
  * Cross-compiler support and cross-platform integration with auto-tools.
 Currently the projects are Visual Studio Solutions.
  * Adding support for Clang.
  * Clean up TODO: tags left in the code.